 This prize was established in 2010 to recognize senior theses that exemplify research and the effective use of library resources.
-An honorarium of \$1,200 accompanies the citation.
+An honorarium accompanies the citation.
 The thesis is an extensive, independent written work produced during the senior year, usually within a senior thesis course series.
-The university librarian and Library Friends oversee evaluation and make recommendations to the Undergraduate Academic Standards and Honors Committee for final selection.
+The university librarian and Friends of the Caltech Libraries oversee evaluation and make recommendations to the Undergraduate Academic Standards and Honors Committee for final selection.
 An oral presentation may be requested.
-At the discretion of the Library Friends, more than one award, or none, may be made in any year.
+At the discretion of the Friends of the Caltech Libraries, more than one award, or none, may be made in any year.
 This award is given at commencement.